RMerl/asuswrt-merlin/README-merlin.txt

   careful with it.
 The mount point is passed as an argument to the script.
 - dhcpc-event: Called whenever a DHCP event occurs on the WAN interface.
                The type of event (bound, release, etc...) is passed as an argument.
+- openvpn-event: Called whenever an OpenVPN server gets started/stopped, or an OpenVPN client connects to a remote server.
+Uses the same syntax/parameters as the "up" and "down" scripts in OpenVPN.

 Don't forget to set them as executable: